hiatus770/BeaconBabble/README.md

 # Beacon
-A simple Java swing app designed to send messages over a LAN.
+A simple Java swing app designed to send messages over a LAN server.

-## How to use
+## Usage
-Download the jar and double-click the file to run.
+### Client side
-Have fun :)
+To use the client side version of the app, you can either run client.jar in the client folder or compile the code yourself.
+Whatever floats your boat.